West mulls having Russian oligarchs buy way out of sanctions - NewsBreak

 West mulls having Russian oligarchs buy way out of sanctions

-BERLIN — (AP) — Western allies are considering whether to allow Russian oligarchs to buy their way out of sanctions and using the money to rebuild Ukraine, according to government officials familiar with the matter.
+Western allies are considering whether to allow Russian oligarchs to buy their way out of sanctions and using the money to rebuild Ukraine , according to government officials familiar with the matter.

 Canadian Deputy Prime Minister and Finance Minister Chrystia Freeland proposed the idea at a G-7 finance ministers' meeting in Germany last week.